VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 103801?
 Prime. only two numbers that can multiplied together to get it are 1 and 103801.

 I think you get the gist.
-One of the neat applications of primes is that multiplying two prime numbers together makes for a number that's not quite prime, but whose only other fators are two two numbers that you multiplied together, so say we take 103801 * 7 to get 726607, the only two whole numbers other than 1 and itself that can be multiplied to get 726607 are 103801 and 7.
+One of the neat applications of primes is that multiplying two prime numbers together makes for a number that's not quite prime, but whose only other factors are two numbers that you multiplied together, so say we take 103801 * 7 to get 726607, the only two whole numbers other than 1 and itself that can be multiplied to get 726607 are 103801 and 7.

 There are also 'antiprimes' (or 'highly composite numbers'), from Wikipedia:

 > ... an **antiprime number**, is a [positive](https://en.wikipedia.org/wiki/Positive_number) [integer](https://en.wikipedia.org/wiki/Integer) with more [divisors](https://en.wikipedia.org/wiki/Divisor) than any smaller positive integer has

 so, technically 1, 2, 4, and 6 are all antiprime.
 But where it gets interesting is with larger numbers.
 For example, 360 is anti prime as you get get to it with {{< katex >}} 2*2*2*2*3*3*5​{{< /katex >}}, which is 7 primes multiplied together, more than it takes to get to any number prior.
-These numbers are really easy to work with because of this, and it makes it really convient for the number of degrees in a circle as it can be divided so easily.
+These numbers are really easy to work with because of this, and it makes it really convenient for the number of degrees in a circle as it can be divided so easily.

 # 1⅘ - Number Bases